1821 Info 10a for Caleb Crompton

 Boroondara General Cemetery

-General view of Chrales walter's grave - kB jpg The final resting place of Charles walter and his wife Elizabeth in the Methodist section of Boroondara General Cemetery, Kew, Melbourne, 3101.
+General view of Charles walter's grave - kB jpg The final resting place of Charles Walter and his wife Elizabeth in the Methodist section of Boroondara General Cemetery, Kew, Melbourne, 3101.
 Grave number METH D 0245A

-Dominating the cemetery landscape near the Rotunda is a stand of three Canary Island Pines (Pinus canariensis), a Bunya Bunya Pine (Araucaria bidwillii) and a Weeping Elm (Ulmus glabra 'Camperdownii')
+Dominating the cemetery landscape near the Rotunda is a stand of three trees: a Canary Island Pines (Pinus canariensis), a Bunya Bunya Pine (Araucaria bidwillii) and a Weeping Elm (Ulmus glabra 'Camperdownii')

-Amongst the planting are the following notable conifers: a towering Bunya Bunya Pine (Araucaria bidwillii), a Coast Redwood (Sequoia sempervirens), a rare Golden Funeral Cypress (Chamaecyparis funebris 'Aurea'), two large Funeral Cypress (Chamaecyparis funebris), and the only known Queensland Kauri (Agathis robusta) in a cemetery in Victoria.
+Amongst the planting are the notable conifers: a towering Bunya Bunya Pine (Araucaria bidwillii), a Coast Redwood (Sequoia sempervirens), a rare Golden Funeral Cypress (Chamaecyparis funebris 'Aurea'), two large Funeral Cypress (Chamaecyparis funebris), and the only known Queensland Kauri (Agathis robusta) in a Victoria cemetery.

-General view of Chrales walter's grave - kB jpg
+General view of Charles walter's grave - kB jpg

 Boroondara General Cemetery, often referred to as Kew cemetery, is one of the oldest cemeteries in Victoria.
 The cemetery has had 75,000 burials since 1859.
 Among these are some very prominent Melburnians.